Aphasia: Neuroimaging methods

 Magnetic resonance imaging (MRI) and functional magnetic resonance imaging (fMRI) are the most common neuroimaging tools used in identifying aphasia and studying the extent of damage in the loss of language abilities.
-This is done by doing MRI scans and locating the extent of lesions or damage within brain tissue, particularly within areas of the left frontal and temporal regions- where a lot of language related areas lie.
-In fMRI studies a language related task is often completed and then the BOLD image is analyzed.
+This is done by doing MRI scans and locating the extent of lesions or damage within brain tissue, particularly within areas of the left frontal and temporal regions—where a lot of language related areas lie.
+In fMRI studies, a language related task is often completed and then the BOLD image is analyzed.
 If there are lower than normal BOLD responses that indicate a lessening of blood flow to the affected area and can show quantitatively that the cognitive task is not being completed.

 There are limitations to the use of fMRI in aphasic patients particularly.
-Because a high percentage of aphasic patients develop it because of stroke there can be infarct present which is the total loss of blood flow.
-This can be due to the thinning of blood vessels or the complete blockage of it.
+Because a high percentage of aphasic patients develop it because of stroke, there can be an infarct present, which is the total loss of blood flow.
+This can be due to the thinning of blood vessels or a complete blockage of it.
 This is important in fMRI as it relies on the BOLD response (the oxygen levels of the blood vessels), and this can create a false hyporesponse upon fMRI study.
 Due to the limitations of fMRI such as a lower spatial resolution, it can show that some areas of the brain are not active during a task when they in reality are.
 Additionally, with stroke being the cause of many cases of aphasia the extent of damage to brain tissue can be difficult to quantify therefore the effects of stroke brain damage on the functionality of the patient can vary.